NCM 10x13.5x5 / N38

 - They have very high magnetic induction on the surface of the magnet,

-- Wide application in advanced technologically fields – are used in computer drives, electric drive mechanisms, medical devices and other modern machines.
+- Significant importance in the industry of new technologies – are utilized in HDD drives, electric drive mechanisms, medical apparatus and other highly developed apparatuses.

 Disadvantages of neodymium magnets: